Alexander Mar Thoma: Ecumenical relations

-He was president of the Bible Society of India for 10 years.
+Alexander Mar Thoma also served as President of the Bible Society of India for a period of ten years.

-Mar Thoma Church is an active member of the World Council of Churches.
-Mar Thoma Church, Church of South India and Church of North India formed a joint council in 1978.
+The Mar Thoma Church became an active participant in the ecumenical movement and maintained membership in the World Council of Churches.
+In 1978, it joined with the Church of South India and the Church of North India to establish a joint council for cooperation and common witness.

-Came into full communion with the Anglican communion.
-So in 1980 he attended the enthronement of Robert Runcie as Archbishop of Canterbury, and in 1984 attended its consultative council in Nairobi.
+The Church also entered into full communion with the Anglican Communion.
+In this capacity, Alexander Mar Thoma attended the enthronement of Robert Runcie as Archbishop of Canterbury in 1980 and later participated in the Anglican Consultative Council meeting held in Nairobi in 1984.